makspll/GameDevSig/meetingDocuments/2020/meeting-18-06-20/meeting.md

 			- Better access to  higher quality events in their area of interest, under their existing membership
 			- etc..

-	CompSoc then privately discussed this matter, and performed a vote which concluded with all their members agreeing that we should become a SIG
+	CompSoc then privately discussed this matter, and performed a vote which concluded with all their present committee members agreeing that we should become a SIG